m4v15/master-reference/coursebook/precourse/installation.md

 ### The installation worked but Wifi is not working in Ubuntu

 This means that you are missing the drivers for your Wifi adapter.
-It's fairly simple to fix with some linux fu and googling :muscle:
+It's fairly simple to fix with some linux fu and googling :muscle:.

 - Connect your phone to your computer with USB cable and [enable USB tethering](https://www.youtube.com/watch?v=LvMZW_ztf14).
 This will allow you to have internet on the computer to be able to download the necessary tools and drivers.
 - Open Terminal and start by doing update and upgrade of the system: